csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - interpretable intermediate representations (e.g. bounding boxes for autonomous driving)
 - policy extraction - distill a simple model from a bigger model (e.g. neural net -> tree)

+## differential privacy

+- differential private if the outputs of the model do not change (within some epsilon tolerance) if you remove a single datapoint

 ## interpretation over sets / perturbations

 These papers don't quite connect to prediction, but are generally about finding stable interpretations across a set of models / choices.